 This surface is fully dealt with in Pauline Denyer-Baker’s book.

 Some artists may only work during daylight hours and have maximum daylight in the work room.
 The reality however is that for most of the winter months, an artificial light source is necessary, and a daylight bulb is by far the best.
 There is little or no colour bias, and it is much easier on the eyes.
 Daylight bulbs can be purchased from craft shops, and a good selection of daylight lamps is also available from The Daylight Company.

-Expert advise from some of our top miniature artists
+Expert advice from some of our top miniature artists:

 ‘I use vellum and Arches paper for my work.
 I don’t recommend using vellum until you feel comfortable with your standard.
 It is quite absorbent and it can be difficult to rectify mistakes.’